shantanugodbole/Disease-Predictor/README.md

 ## Using Disease Predictor

-To use the classifier, pass 5 symptoms as parameters to the hosted application as follows
+To use the classifier, pass 5 symptoms as parameters to the hosted application as follows:

  ```https://disease-detector.herokuapp.com/symptom1/symptom2/symptom3/symptom4/symptom5```